imnuvi/CheatBook/vim/learnt.md

 shift + 8 - or * - find next declaration

 on mac :
-:w !pbcopy - copies the current visual selection to clipboard
+:%w !pbcopy - copies the current visual selection to clipboard

+Vim Clipboard
+"* - vim selection clipboard register
+"+ - system selection clipboard register
+"+p - to paste from system clipboard
+:put + - paste from system clipboard

 ea - append to the end of current word

 to enter proper indentation in current line normal mode press cc cc - clear current line and enter proper indentation

+zz - move the cursor to the middle of the file.

+g + ctrl + g - count the number words and get more data about the file